ASKurz/blogdown/content/workshop/intro_bayes_march_2023/index.md

 show_post_time: false
 ---

-:warning: This workshop is officially **sold out**.
-I am told there is a waiting list, about which you can learn more by contacting info@physalia-courses.org.
+:warning: This workshop has already come and gone.
+You can find some of the original marketing descriptions, along with a link to the online supporting materials, below.

 ## Overview